Charleston Unlicensed Motorist Accident Attorneys

 Whatever the reason for their lack of license, unlicensed drivers pose a danger to themselves and others on the road.
 Teens with a lack of experience, for example, are more likely to not be aware of traffic laws or not have practiced changing lanes and can cause accidents.
 And if a driver has had their license revoked, chances are there is a good reason for that.
 You can have your license suspended if you’ve been charged with driving under the influence, operating an uninsured vehicle, failing to pay a traffic ticket, and failing to file an SR-22 certificate.

-Despite what you may think, it’s possible for unlicensed drivers to have car insurance.
-However, it’s common for unlicensed drivers to have a minimum liability insurance policy, meaning that if you’ve been injured and wish to file a claim for damages, their policy may be insufficient to cover all your costs.
+Yes, it's possible to obtain car insurance without a license.
+However, it’s common for unlicensed drivers to have a minimum liability insurance policy, meaning that if you’ve been injured by a negligent driver and wish to file a claim for damages, their policy may be insufficient to cover all your costs.

 If this is the case, you may be eligible to file an underinsured motorist claim under your own policy.
 Our attorneys can assess your existing policy to determine if this is an option for you.
 Once the at-fault driver exhausts their own policy, your policy will make up the difference.
 If the at-fault driver isn’t insured at all, however, you can file an uninsured motorist claim.